Improve your App Store Rating

 Events which impact if a user is a good candidate to ask.
 For example, have they used all the key features in your app?
 Have they hit a critical error that would make their experience less than stellar?

-Add the a smart app review action to the config file you created.
+Add the a smart app review action to the you created.
 The template below is a great starting point for any app.
 It checks the following before asking a user for a review:

 Don't show a review prompt if one has been shown in the last 21 days (504h)